-- Have Access to professional development courses related to compliance or funded by Title II free of charge.
-Special service providers (SLP, mental health, etc.) are invited to attend regular discipline-specific meetings. - Have access to their designated special education coordinator and/or itinerant team lead for consultation regarding compliance with federal and State laws and district procedural guidelines. - Have access to second level vision and hearing screening follow-up services for students. - Have access to the following special education itinerant service teams for consultation or service for students with low incidence disabilities or intermittent student needs: - Vision, deaf and hard of hearing, SWAAAC (assistive technology), behavior support team, autism team, SWAP (school to work alliance program), and audiology. - On a case by case basis equipment may be checked out for temporary use by the charter school subject to availability. - Hire school-based staff and purchase equipment required to comply with student IEPs.
+- Have access to professional development courses related to compliance or funded by Title II free of charge.
+Special service providers (SLP, mental health, etc.) are invited to attend regular discipline-specific meetings. - Have access to their designated special education director, special education coordinator and itinerant team lead for consultation regarding compliance with federal and state laws and district procedural guidelines. - Have access to second level vision and hearing screening follow-up services for students. - When it has been determined with consultation from the SWAAAC, Vision or Audiology team that equipment or software is necessary: